westlicht/spvdc-website/content/en/contact.md

 layout: Contact
 id: contact
 headline: Contact
-subline: We advise you competently and comprehensively.
 ---
-Contact us without obligation for advice on your coating application.
+We can advise you competently and comprehensively.
+Contact us for free advice on your coating application.